Have a question about our hiring process? You might just find your answer in our FAQ section below

 - You must have or be able to obtain a valid Wyoming Driver’s License (be a resident of Wyoming)

-- Be eligible to be insurable to operate a city vehicle [no more than 3 (charged) moving violations in the past three years]; all are subject for review.
+- Be eligible to be insurable to operate a city vehicle [no more than 3 (charged) moving violations in the past three years]; all are subject to review.

 - United States Citizen